108455197-myseneca/CSN400-Capstone/Checkpoint6/README.md

 - Azure Virtual Networks (VNets) can be accessed from on-premises computers using a variety of methods in a hybrid cloud architecture: Azure VPN Gateway, Azure ExpressRoute, Azure Virtual WAN, Azure Private Link, and Azure Firewall or Network Virtual Appliances

 3. What are the most important benefits of Azure Virtual Networks?
-- You can run your applications in an isolated environment
+- You can run your applications in an isolated environment.
-- By default, subnets in VNets can access the public internet
+- By default, subnets in VNets can access the public internet.
-- Resources can easily be used to direct traffic
+- Resources can easily be used to direct traffic.
-- The network has a high level of security
+- The network has a high level of security.

+4. What is the difference between Network Security Group (NSG) and Route-Tables?
+- The route table, like a networking map, sends traffic from one site to another using the next hop.
+This creates a "route," but no traffic is filtered.
+The Azure network security group is used in an Azure virtual network to filter network traffic to and from Azure resources.

+5. What is the difference between NSG and Firewalls?
+- An Azure Firewall monitors all traffic, but an NSG is more focused and deployed to certain subnets and/or network interfaces.
+Both firewalls and NSG allow for the application of rules based on IP addresses, port numbers, networks, and subnets.

+6. What is a hob-and-spoc network topology and how be deployed in Azure Cloud?
+- Multiple spoke networks are linked to a central hub by use of Azure's "hub-and-spoke network topology."
+Hub-to-hub communication between spoke networks enables centralised control, enhanced security, and effective network communication.
+By connecting the hub VNet and each spoke VNet, this may be done via Azure Virtual Network peering.

+7. In working with Azure VNETs, do you need o to define gateways for Azure to route traffic between subnets?
+- In order for Azure to route traffic between subnets, you do not need to establish gateways.
+Azure doesn't build default routes for subnet address ranges even if a virtual network has subnets and each subnet has a distinct address range.

+8. When do you need to configure and use Virtual Network Gateways?
+- When it comes to setting up site-to-site VPN connectivity with on-premises networks, VNET-to-VNET connectivity, and ExpressRoute connectivity for dedicated connections between your network and Azure, "Virtual Network Gateways" are setup and used.